 In February of 2014, John Shoust and Rob Scott were in a rural part of Nicaragua on a volunteer trip where they witnessed the huge impact that water for irrigation has on the lives of the local people.
-While there, John came up with the idea to design a windmill that can be built from locally sourced materials for a cost of less than C$200.
+While there, John came up with the idea to design a windmill that can be built from locally sourced materials for a cost significantly lower than imported windmills.

 John and Rob sat down with Rob's brother, Wayne, a retired director from the Ontario Ministry of the Environment and noted water expert.
 Together they flushed out an idea to collaborate with a respected engineering program from a Canadian university to provide the design.
 After consulting with several faculty leaders, the University of Toronto was selected as the strategic partner.
 Amy Bilton, PhD, Assistant Professor in University of Toronto’s faculty of Mechanical and Industrial Engineering stepped forward to lead a capstone project with a team of fourth year engineering students.

 The capstone project is now in its fourth year.
 The Winds of Change CapStone projects have won the design competition for the SECOND year in a row!
 Out of approximately 50 teams they came out on top to take home the prize.